GANmouflage: 3D Object Nondetection with Texture Fields: Results

 \subsection{Qualitative Results}

 We visualize our generated textures in several selected scenes for both cube shapes and animal shapes in \fig{fig:more_mutiview}.
 We compare our method qualitatively with baseline methods from \cite{owens2014camouflaging} in \fig{fig:cmp_cube}.
 We found that our model obtained significantly more coherent textures than other approaches.
 The 2-view model has a failure case when none of the input views cover an occluded face, while the 4-view model is able to generally avoid this situation.
-We provide additional results in thes supplementary material.
+We provide additional results in the supplement.